WestDRI/wgpages/content/apptainer1/04-advanced.md

 cd ~/scratch
 salloc --time=0:30:0 --nodes=1 --cpus-per-task=1 --mem-per-cpu=3600 --gpus-per-node=v100l:1 \
        --account=cc-debug --reservation=asasfu_756
-nvidia-smi
+nvidia-smi   # verify that we can see the GPU on the node git clone ~/chapelBare $SLURM_TMPDIR/

+module load apptainer
+export SRC=/project/6003910/razoumov/apptainerImages/chapelGPU20240826
-git clone ~/chapelBare $SLURM_TMPDIR/ module load apptainer apptainer shell --nv -B $SLURM_TMPDIR --overlay extra.img:ro almalinux.sif source /extra/c4/chapel-2.1.0/util/setchplenv.bash export CHPL_GPU=nvidia
+apptainer shell --nv -B $SLURM_TMPDIR --overlay $SRC/extra.img:ro $SRC/almalinux.sif

-export CHPL_CUDA_PATH=/usr/local/cuda-12.4
-export PATH=$PATH:/usr/local/cuda-12.4/bin
-cd $SLURM_TMPDIR/2024/
-chpl --fast probeGPU.chpl -L/usr/local/cuda-12.4/targets/x86_64-linux/lib/stubs
+nvidia-smi   # verify that we can see the GPU inside the container source /extra/c4/chapel-2.1.0/util/setchplenv.bash export CHPL_GPU=nvidia export CHPL_CUDA_PATH=/usr/local/cuda-12.4 export PATH=$PATH:/usr/local/cuda-12.4/bin cd $SLURM_TMPDIR/gpu chpl --fast probeGPU.chpl -L/usr/local/cuda-12.4/targets/x86_64-linux/lib/stubs
 ./probeGPU
-chpl --fast juliaSetGPU.chpl -L/usr/local/cuda-12.4/targets/x86_64-linux/lib/stubs
-./juliaSetGPU --height=8000
 ```

-Let me know if you are interested in playing with it on a machine with an NVIDIA GPU, and I can share the
+Let me know if you are interested in playing with it on a machine with an NVIDIA GPU, and I can share both
 container files with you.